Your money and benefits during an ESA reconsideration

 These benefits are paid by your local council, to help with paying your rent and council tax.

 Tell the council about the money you’re living on now.
 For example, you get help from friends or family or you go to a foodbank.
-They may need you to send them proof of this, for example your bank statements and a letter explaining your circumstances.
+They might need you to send them proof of this, for example your bank statements and a letter explaining your circumstances.